didas72/Primes/README.md

 # Primes
-This is a project that I have been working on with a friend of mine for a few months.
+This is a project that I have been working on with PeakRead for a few months.
 Here make programs to find and store prime numbers for later processing.

 As of when this README was written, no specific processing will be applied to the data and the project is just running for fun and practice.